Demographics of the United States: Projections

-A report by the U.S. Census Bureau projects a decrease in the ratio of Whites between 2010 and 2050, from 79.5% to 74.0%.
-At the same time, Non-Hispanic Whites are projected to no longer make up a majority of the population by 2045, but will remain the largest single ethnic group.
-In 2050 they will compose 46.3% of the population.
+A report by the U.S. Census Bureau projects a decrease in the ratio of non-Hispanic Whites between 2023 and 2060, a decline from 58.9% of the population to 44.9%.
+Non-Hispanic Whites are projected to no longer make up a majority of the population by 2050, but will remain the largest single ethnic group.
 Non-Hispanic whites made up 85% of the population in 1960.
-However, white Americans overall are still projected to make up over 70% of the population in 2050.